Top 20 Amazing Things to Do in Graz, Austria

 The Murinsel (Mur Island) was built as part of the 2003 Capital of Culture and is now a popular place to visit in Graz, which has actually become a landmark of the city.
 It is a floating island, which can be accessed from both sides of the river Mur via a bridge.
 The really cool, futuristic design in the form of a half-open shell is particularly captivating.
 Inside, there is a cozy café that invites you to take a sightseeing break with a view of the rushing Mur.

-Tip: Thanks to the beautiful lighting, this attraction is a real highlight at night!
+Tip: Thanks to the beautiful lighting, this special attraction is worth a visit even at night!

 Especially worth seeing is the Mausoleum of Emperor Ferdinand II, an impressive building which was built in the early 17th century.
 This imperial resting place lies somewhat hidden behind the cathedral of Graz.
 With its turquoise roof domes, this attraction is a real eye-catcher and a very popular photo motif.
 But you should also have a look at the interior of the mausoleum, where, among other things, the resting place of Ferdinand’s mother, Maria of Bavaria, is located.